-For that indicator, The World Bank provides data for Russia from 1992 to 2014.
-The average value for Russia during that period was 11.48 metric tons with a minumum of 10.13 metric tons in 1998 and a maximum of 13.98 metric tons in 1992.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1990 to 2019.
+The average value for Russia during that period was 11.47 metric tons with a minimum of 10.07 metric tons in 1997 and a maximum of 14.62 metric tons in 1990.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.